-The Ephemera Society of America (ESA) welcomes student presentations for our annual conference.
-This year’s theme is “American Ingenuity: What’s the Big Idea?”
+The Ephemera Society of America (ESA) welcomes presentations from young scholars for our annual conference.
+This year’s theme is “Let Me Entertain You.”

 Are you engaged in research that uses ephemera in your school’s collections?
-If so, and you would be interested in making a PowerPoint presentation for the Student Session at Ephemera 37, we ask you to follow these guidelines:
+If so, and you would be interested in making a PowerPoint presentation for the Young Scholars Session at Ephemera 38, we ask you to follow these guidelines:

 Share your ephemera discoveries with a like-minded, national group.
 You will enjoy expanding your academic horizons!